chiccueri/PML-project/PML-project.md

 Our goal is to predict the manner in which they did the exercise, this is the "classe" variable in the training set (pml-training.csv), even using any of the other variables to predict with.
 The prediction model predicted 20 different test cases (pml-testing.csv).

 Given the high dimension of the raw data set (a data frame with 19622 observations on 160 variables) and the capacity/velocity of the laptop I did the work with, I had to build a training data set as shorter as possible keeping the model accuracy as higher as I could.

-This was my steps I followed:
+This is how I proceeded:
 1. ***cleaned the data set***: I reduced the predictors to 53 after discarded missing values, variables with no significant variance and some variables clearly unuseful to build the model.
-2. ***build my training and testing data sets***: I build a training data set with 4907 rows (25% of the original) and a testing data set of 1/3.
+2. ***built my training and testing data sets***: I build a training data set with 4907 rows (25% of the original) and a testing data set of 1/3.
 3. ***fitted the model***: to build the model I used Random forest algorithm, setting the resampling method to 4 cross-validation.
 4. ***tested the model***: with confusionMatrix() I calculated a cross-tabulation of observed and predicted classes with associated statistics.
-That resulted in a fairly low out of sample error with an accuracy of 0.987.
+That resulted in a fairly low out of sample error as the accuracy is over 0.95.
 5. ***predicted results***: I applied the model to the 20 test cases available in the test data file.

 ### Algorithm